jakobringler/blog/content/notes/FLIP.md

 >
 >If the **Particle Radius Scale** / **Grid Scale** >= sqrt(3) / 2, then particles will never be under-resolved.

+### Collisions

+In general FLIP needs polygonal data as well as a surface vdb to calculate proper collisions.
+You can provide collision velocities through a volume or point velocities on the geometry.
+To read more on the topic you can check out these notes about [[notes/Collisions |Collisions]]!

 ## Small Scale

 ### Droplets, Sheets & Tendrils

 Key Parameters:
 - Velocity Transfer (APIC Swirly)
 - Surface Tension